SUwonglab/rss-net/README.md

-# RSS-NET: integrative analysis of complex trait GWAS and gene regulatory network
+# RSS-NET: Regression with Summary Statistics exploiting NEtwork Topology

 The present repository contains source codes and documentations of RSS-NET, a novel Bayesian framework for simultaneous enrichment and prioritization